 February 23, 2016 - A volunteer is possibly bitten by a cougar.
 One of Big Cat Rescue's volunteers originally reported that she had been bitten by a cougar, but later changed her story claiming that she was injured by a sharp point on the enclosure housing the cougar.

 May 19, 2015 - A wild bobcat kitten dies due to feline distemper.
 Big Cat Rescue allowed a nursing domesticated cat to feed the wild bobcat alongside its own kittens.
 All of the domesticated cats were possibly put at serious risk due to the bobcat kitten not being tested for viruses prior to allowing it to be nursed.

-December 6, 2014 - Big Cat Rescue finally admits that they were declawing their cats until 2005.
+December 6, 2014 - Big Cat Rescue admits that they were declawing their cats until 2005, years after they had already transitioned their business away from Wildlife On Easy Street.
 They try blaming their actions on "breeders and dealers" even though Carole Baskin wrote a book explaining how she would never declaw a domesticated cat, but recommends declawing exotic cats.
 In her book, Carole says, "The reasons for declawing are endless and the excuses for not doing so are not justified."

 Cat Care Book